Dixie Deans

-John Kelly "Dixie" Deans (born 30 July 1946) is a Scottish retired footballer.
-He played as a centre forward in the 1960s and 1970s, primarily for Motherwell and Celtic, and was a prolific goal-scorer.
+John Kelly "Dixie" Deans (30 July 1946 – 9 December 2025) was a Scottish footballer who played as a centre forward in the 1960s and 1970s, primarily for Motherwell and Celtic.
 Deans played in two international matches for Scotland, both in 1974.
-He was nicknamed "Dixie" in honour of legendary Everton and England centre-forward Dixie Dean.
+A prolific goal-scorer, Deans was nicknamed "Dixie" in honour of Everton and England centre-forward Dixie Dean.

+Early life

+John Kelly Deans was born on 30 July 1946 in Thorn Hospital, located outside of Paisley in Johnstone, Scotland.
+His father, John, worked as a laborer in a paper mill.
+He died when Deans was only 4 years old.
+His mother, Kathleen, worked odd jobs to support him and his three siblings.

 Club career

-Deans joined Motherwell from Neilston Juniors in 1965 and spent six seasons with the Fir Park side.
-He signed for Celtic in a £17,500 deal on 31 October 1971 but was unable to play for Celtic immediately as he was, at the time, serving a six-match ban; during this period he spent his free time working in the Paisley office of the Evening Times.
+Deans started his career with Neilston Juniors, and after a trial with Albion Rovers he joined Motherwell in 1965 and spent six seasons with the Fir Park side.
+He signed for Celtic in a £17,500 deal on 31 October 1971.

-He played for Celtic until 1976, and during this time he scored 125 goals in 186 games, and set several scoring records.
+He played for Celtic until 1976, scoring 125 goals in 186 games and setting several scoring records.
 The six goals he struck in a defeat of Partick Thistle in the 1973–74 season is a post-war record for a single game; Thistle's goalkeeper was the Scotland goalkeeper Alan Rough.
 He is the only player in Scottish football history to twice score a hat trick in a major cup final, achieving the feat in the 1972 Scottish Cup Final and the 1974 Scottish League Cup Final, both against Hibernian.

-He is also remembered for the part he played in the semi-final of the 1971–72 European Cup, when Celtic were paired with Inter Milan, whom they had beaten in the final five years earlier.
-The two legs and extra-time failed to yield a single goal and so the tie proceeded to penalties.
+Deans is also remembered for the part he played in the semi-final of the 1971–72 European Cup; the two legs and extra-time failed to yield a single goal and so the tie proceeded to penalties.
 Deans, who had come on as a substitute, took the first kick for Celtic and missed.
-Inter then scored all five of their penalties and moved on to the final against Ajax.
+Inter Milan then scored all five of their penalties and moved on to the final.

 In 1976, Deans was transferred to Luton Town in a £20,000 deal.
-He spent a month on loan to Carlisle United in 1977 and played briefly with League of Ireland side Shelbourne (5 league games, no goals) before moving to Australia to play for Adelaide City.
-He is still a hero to the Adelaide fans for his goal-scoring abilities when he was the leading scorer in Australia in 1977/78.
-With the club he also won the Australian Cup of 1979, defeating St. George in the final 3–2.
-He returned to Scotland with Partick Thistle in 1980, where he retired.
+He spent a month on loan to Carlisle United in 1977 and played briefly with League of Ireland side Shelbourne (five league games, no goals) before moving to Australia to play for Adelaide City.
+He signed on a $25,000 contract and was the top scorer with 16 goals in the inaugural 1977 National Soccer League season.
+With the club he also won the 1979 NSL Cup, defeating St. George in the final 3–2.
+He returned to Scotland with Partick Thistle in 1980, but only played in pre-season friendly games before retiring.